JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 <h2>Testing other attacks via HTML/CSS</h2>

-Having come this far, I'm increasingly certain that the glitch happens because </BR>
+Having come this far, i'm increasingly certain that the glitch happens because </BR>
 of css rules (perhaps because they can be improved?) added during conversion.